Variable Selection in Latent Regression IRT Models via Knockoffs: An Application to International Large-scale Assessment in Education: Introduction

 We tackle these challenges through several methodological contributions.
-We introduce a latent construct for science knowledge, and use an Item Response Theory (IRT) model to measure this latent construct based on students' responses to science items.
-The relationship between the latent construct and non-cognitive variables is further modelled through a structural model that regresses the latent construct onto the non-cognitive variables.
+We introduce a latent construct for science knowledge and use an Item Response Theory (IRT) model \citep{chen2023IRT} to measure this latent construct based on students' responses to science items.
+The relationship between the latent construct and non-cognitive variables is further modeled through a structural model that regresses the latent construct onto the non-cognitive variables.
 This structural equation model is often known as the latent regression IRT model, or simply the latent regression model \citep{mislevy1984estimating,von2010stochastic}.
 When there are many missing values in the non-cognitive variables, estimating the latent regression model is a challenge.
 To tackle this problem, we propose to model the predictors using a Gaussian copula model \citep{fan2017high,han2012composite}, which allows the predictors to be of mixed types (e.g., continuous, binary, ordinal).
-Thanks to the Gaussian copula model, we can estimate the latent regression model by a likelihood-based estimator.
-In dealing with multiple comparison, we consider the knockoff framework for controlled variable selection \citep{barber2015controlling,candes2018panning}.
-More specifically, we adapt the derandomised knockoffs method \citep{ren2021derandomizing} to the current latent regression model with missing values.
+Thanks to the Gaussian copula model, we can estimate the latent regression model with a likelihood-based estimator.
+In dealing with multiple comparisons, we consider the knockoff framework for controlled variable selection \citep{barber2015controlling,candes2018panning}.
+More specifically, we adapt the derandomized knockoffs method \citep{ren2021derandomizing} to the current latent regression model with missing values.
 This approach allows us to control the Per Family Error Rate (PFER), i.e., the expected number of false positives among the detections.
-We choose the derandomised knockoff method instead of the Model-X knockoff method, because the latter is a randomised procedure that may suffer from a high Monte Carlo error.
-The derandomised knockoffs method leverages the Model-X knockoff method by aggregating the results from multiple knockoff realisations.
+We choose the derandomized knockoff method instead of the Model-X knockoff method because the latter is a randomized procedure that may suffer from a high Monte Carlo error.
+The derandomized knockoff method leverages the Model-X knockoff method by aggregating the results from multiple knockoff realizations.
 To our best knowledge, this is the first time that missing data is considered in a knockoff approach with theoretical guarantees.

-In real-world applications, especially in social sciences, missing data are commonly encountered in predictors.
-Although the current study focuses on data from an education survey, the proposed knockoff method can be easily generalised to other applications of variable selection that involve missing data.
-In particular, our method can be adapted to linear and generalised linear regression models, where the response variable is directly observable.
-Furthermore, although the current study considers a specific measurement model, the proposed method can be adapted to variable selection in other structural equation models \citep[e.g.,][]{jacobucci2019practical,serang2017exploratory}.